 When you upgrade your encryption key security to the archive key password option, you change how the encryption key is secured, but the encryption key itself doesn't change.
 Instead of securing the encryption key with your account password, you are choosing to secure the key with an additional password, called an archive key password.
 Only the secured encryption key is stored on CrashPlan servers.

 - An archive key password applies to all computers included on an account.
 You cannot have separate archive key passwords for separate computers on a single account.
-This is true for CrashPlan for Home family plan subscriptions, as well as CrashPlan for Small Business (previously CrashPlan PRO) and Code42 for Enterprise user accounts.

 (Versions 4.7 and earlier: The prompt does not appear.
 The password is set to the user's account password until it is changed from the CrashPlan app.)